 Certain other medications can make React less effective, which may result in pregnancy.
-Do not take levonorgestrel without telling your doctor or pharmacist that you are using any of the following medications:
+Ask a doctor or pharmacist if React is safe to use if you are using any of the following medications:

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

 More about React (levonorgestrel)